LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/arrays/exercises.rst

       you print ``arr.join()`` vs. ``arr.join('a')`` vs. ``arr.join(' ')`` vs.
       ``arr.join('')``.
 What is the purpose of the parameter inside the ``()``?
    c.
 Do ``split`` or ``join`` change the original string/array?
    d.
-The benefit, cadet, is that we can take a comma-separated string and convert
+The benefit, cadet, is that we can take a string with **delimiters** (like
-      it into a modifiable array. **Try it!** Alphabetize these hold contents:
-      "water,space suits,food,plasma sword,batteries", and then combine them
-      into a new string.
+      commas) and convert it into a modifiable array. *Try it!* Alphabetize these hold contents: "water,space suits,food,plasma sword,batteries", and then combine them into a new string.

 `Code it here <https://repl.it/@launchcode/ArrayExercises05>`__

-Nicely done, astronaut.
-Now it's time to bring you fully up to speed.
+*Nicely done, astronaut.
+Now it's time to bring you fully up to speed.*

 |